T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * *popupMessage*: `a:<text>` - will be displayed in the popup window during download.
 If the creating/download is fast, the window might disappear quickly.

-* *mode*: `m:<mode>`
+* *mode*: `M:<mode>`

   * *mode* = <file | pdf | zip> - This parameter is optional and can be skipped in most situations.
 Mandatory for 'zip'.

-      * If `m:file`, the mime type is derived dynamically from the specified file.
+      * If `M:file`, the mime type is derived dynamically from the specified file.
 In this mode, only one element source is allowed per download link (no concatenation).

       * In case of multiple element sources, only `pdf` or `zip` is supported.
-      * If `m:zip` is used together with `p:...`, `U:...` or `u:..`, those HTML pages will be converted to PDF.
+      * If `M:zip` is used together with `p:...`, `U:...` or `u:..`, those HTML pages will be converted to PDF.
 Those files get generic filenames inside the archive.
       * If not specified, the **default** 'Mode' depends on the number of specified element sources (=file or web page):

         * If only one `file` is specifed, the default is `file`.
         * If there is a) a page defined or b) multiple elements, the default is `pdf`.

-* *element sources* - for `m:pdf` or `m:zip`, all of the following three element sources might be specified multiple times.
+* *element sources* - for `M:pdf` or `M:zip`, all of the following three element sources might be specified multiple times.
 Any combination and order of the three options are allowed.

   * *file*: `F:<pathFileName>` - relative or absolute pathFileName offered for a) download (single), or to be concatenated in a PDF or ZIP.